 Flags honoring 13 US service members killed in Kabul airport attack vandalized in California

-13 American flags, 1 Marine corps flag were 'intentionally damaged' in Riverside
+13 American flags, 1 Marine Corps flag were 'intentionally damaged' in Riverside

 Flags hanging in California to honor the 13 U.S. service members killed last month in a suicide bomb attack at the Kabul airport in Afghanistan have been vandalized, authorities said Tuesday.